-In a manner Alexander described as being like something out of an Abbot and Costello movie, a couple of workmen broke an attic window while moving a ladder.
-When Alexander went to fix it, a punching bag hung from the ceiling and morning sunlight poured through the windows of the dusty attic.
+Alexander described said a couple of workmen broke an attic window while moving a ladder.
+When Alexander went to fix it, a punching bag hung from the ceiling, and morning sunlight poured through the windows of the dusty attic.

 Alexander said the woman, her arms outstretched, was between him and the attic’s only exit–a trap door.
 The ladder to the attic is steep and the top rung is three or four feet below the trap door.
 “I took a step back against the wall,” Alexander said.
 “I had to go past her to get down and she’s still comin’, comin’ comin’ comin’.”
 As she got closer, close enough to where he could just about touch her, she started turning transparent.

 “I just wheeled and I baled out–just dove down the ladder–almost broke my shoulder,” Alexander said.
 It took several days for him to build up the courage to go back to the scene.
 While there, he accidentally broke yet another attic window, this time with a hammer.
 He replaced it from the outside.
 Since he had vowed to never enter the attic again, he left broken glass scattered about the floor.